 Pro tip on these: If you're taking a portable battery on a flight, you have to pack it in your carry on bags.
 They won't allow you to check a bag with a battery.

-Volunteers, tourists, students, and BYU teachers in China, this one is for you.
-Sometimes long bus rides in China get pretty loud, but now you and friend can both tune out the noise with some music (or one of these podcasts) with a headphone splitter.
-Just plug the splitter into your phone and then plug in your headphones into the other outlets — Each splitter lets at least 2 people listen but you can get ones that fit up to 5 pairs of headphones…. perfect for your whole ILP group!
+You and friend can both tune out the noise with some music (or one of these podcasts) with a headphone splitter.
+Just plug the splitter into your phone and then plug your headphones into the other outlets — Each splitter lets at least 2 people listen but you can get ones that fit up to 5 pairs of headphones.
+Perfect for your whole ILP group!

 Multiple USB Converter/Adapter

 Depending on where you are traveling, you might need to get a converter (an adapter that changes the type of plug to fit into the socket, while a converter changes the amount of electricity so your electronics don’t fry when you plug them in).

 Do yourself a favorite and grab a converter with multiple USB outlets so you can charge all your devices and your friend’s too while you are waiting for a train or a plane.

 Love snorkeling or swimming?
 If you're headed to volunteer in one of our programs that'll have you living close to the beach for your semester abroad, this is a must.